 Again, I suggest going with an organic mix, especially if you plan to harvest your herbs for cooking!
 One of the sets of seeds I’m using comes with soil.
 With the other set of herb seeds, I’ll be using Espoma Seed Starter Potting Mix.
 No matter the brand of soil you use, you want it to be well-draining and made for pots, preferably indoor pots.
 Do not use topsoil or garden soil.
 A seed contains all the nutrients it needs to get started so you won’t need fertilizer or plant food at first.

 LIGHTING FOR YOUR HERB GARDEN

 Most herbs like a warm sunny location.
-Since we’re focussing on growing our herbs indoors the biggest thing you want to watch out for is air vents.
+Since we’re focussing on growing our herbs indoors, the biggest thing you want to watch out for is air vents.
 Avoid placing your pots where they will get blown on.
-Other than that unless you keep your house freezing cold or above 85 degrees Fahrenheit your plants are going to be happy!
+Other than that, unless you keep your house freezing cold or above 85 degrees Fahrenheit, your plants will be happy!